svitaluc/graphbench/results/README.md

 ### Get Vertices with Neighbors

-Similarly to the previous test, the operation of getting vertices with all their neighbors belongs to the Manta basic set of operations that is used while communicating with the graph database.
-First, an unexpected behavior was spotted, which is further described in the #Off-Cache - the first run of the *getVerticesWithEdges* was significantly slower than *getVerticesWithNeighbors*.
+First, an unexpected behavior was spotted, which is further described in the [Off-Cache section](#off-cache) - the first run of the *getVerticesWithEdges* was significantly slower than any other run of *getVerticesWithEdges*/*getVerticesWithNeighbors*.
 Therefore, the results of the deviating first runs were omitted from the averages and the behavior was inspected separately.